 - It’s difficult, I imagine, to keep the same enthusiasm for the job after 30 years.

 - I suppose she must be delighted about getting the job.

 - I don’t suppose you’d consider staying for another week?

 - I guess he will want to meet all the team members before the conference.

 Please do let me know if there are any other expressions that I haven’t included here.

 I hope you found this post helpful.
 If you did, please share it.
-And don’t forget to subscribe to my blog if you don’t want to miss out on my posts.
+And don’t forget to sign up to my free e-guide below and have my weekly lessons delivered directly to your inbox.

 Ciao for now